andifalk/secure-development-on-kubernetes/gke-provisioning/README.md

 When you select the one for the cluster it looks like the following image.

 ![Grafana](images/grafana.png)

-## Enable Pod Security Policies on GKE

-The script _update-gke-pod-security.sh_ enables Pod Security Policies on the GKE cluster _demo-gke_.

-__NOTE:__ Before executing this script make sure you have at least one Pod Security Policy applies to your cluster.

 ## Delete GKE cluster again